 I have diverticulosis.
-Would probiotics be beneficial?
+Would live cultures be beneficial?

 Before we look at this question, it is important to explain the difference between 'diverticulosis' and 'diverticulitis', both of which are types of diverticular disease.
 Understanding the disease will enable you to give much better advice to your patients or clients.